jonjeung8/SegueAI/README.md

 # SegueAI
-An AI-powered Spotify tool for DJs to find smooth transitions based on key, BPM, and energy."
+An AI-powered Spotify tool for DJs to find smooth transitions based on key, BPM, and energy.